-Jaclyn Pryor (b.1977, Evanston, Illinois) is a physical theater artist, educator, scholar, and writer deeply committed to these practices as sites of inquiry and experiment.
-For more than 20 years, Jaclyn has been making performance both inside and outside of traditional theater spaces–often working outdoors and engaging the natural and built environment as source material.
-They are interested in how memories suture themselves to bodies and sites, and how performance can act as a form of excavation.
-Their work also plays with the materiality of time and space, stretching theatrical conventions of the audience-event relationship and the distinctions between ritual, performance, and everyday life.
-Here, they are interested in pushing the limits of performance as an aesthetic practice and performance as a social practice with material consequences for individuals, audiences, and communities.
+Jaclyn Pryor (b.1977, Evanston, Illinois) is a physical theater artist, educator, and performance studies scholar who is deeply committed to these practices as sites of research and experiment.
+For more than 20 years, Jaclyn has been making performance both inside and outside of traditional theater spaces–often working site-specifically and engaging the natural and built environment as source material.
+Their work pushes the limits of the physical body in performance, plays with the materiality of time and space, re-imagines the audience-event relationship, and expands our understanding of what is possible in live performance and in our everyday lives.

-As a scholar, their primary research areas include queer theory, trauma and repair, and experimental aesthetics—with a particular interest in the politics of temporality, or a sense of how time passes.
-Their first book, Time Slips: Queer Temporalities, Contemporary Performance, and the Hole of History, was recently published by Northwestern University Press (2017) as part of the Performance Works Series (edited by Patrick Anderson and Nicholas Ridout).
-Times Slips examines the capacity of performance to rewrite histories of racial and sexual violence, as well as to reveal queer futures not determined by past harm.
-The book also experiments with form, moving between academic vernacular and creative nonfiction.
+Like their artistic practice, their scholarship also centers on live performance as it intersects with questions of time and space.
+This research takes them into the convergent fields of theatre and performance studies, queer and transgender studies, critical race and ethnic studies, disability studies, trauma studies, and affect theory.
+Their first book, Time Slips: Queer Temporalities, Contemporary Performance, and the Hole of History (Northwestern University Press 2017) examines the capacity of performance to rewrite histories of racial and sexual violence, as well as to reveal queer futures not determined by past harm.
+The book also experiments with form, moving between academic prose and creative nonfiction.
 Time Slips was a 2018 finalist for the Lambda Literary Award in LGBTQ Studies.

-Since 2018, Jaclyn has been teaching in the Theatre Department at Reed College.
-Jaclyn has also taught at Haverford College, Hampshire College, Mount Holyoke College, and Northern Arizona University, and served as a guest speaker at the Associated Colleges of the Midwest, Arizona State University, Brown University, Dickinson College, Princeton University, St. Edward’s University, the University of Pennsylvania, and the University of Texas at Austin–as well as in various community-based contexts, including the Dell Jewish Community Center, St. Stephen’s Episcopal School, and Nellie Muir Elementary School.
+Since 2018, Jaclyn has been teaching in the Theatre Department at Reed College, where they teach studio-based courses in acting, directing, devising, and site-specific performance alongside seminars in performance and critical theory—training students to be skilled theatre artists as well as astute semioticians of the worlds that they create on stage.
+At Reed, Jaclyn also teaches in the interdisciplinary Comparative Race and Ethnicity Studies Program.
+They have also taught at Haverford College, Hampshire College, Mount Holyoke College, and Northern Arizona University, and served as a guest speaker at the Associated Colleges of the Midwest, Arizona State University, Brown University, Dickinson College, Princeton University, St. Edward’s University, the University of Pennsylvania, and the University of Texas at Austin–as well as in various community-based contexts, including the Dell Jewish Community Center, St. Stephen’s Episcopal School, and Nellie Muir Elementary School.

-Jaclyn received their BA in Performing Arts from Washington University in St. Louis (dual emphasis in Acting and Literature & Criticism) and their MA and PhD in Theater (emphasis in Performance as Public Practice) from the University of Texas at Austin, where they also earned doctoral certificates in Cultural Studies and Women’s and Gender Studies.
+Jaclyn received their BA in Performing Arts from Washington University in St. Louis (Acting emphasis) and their MA and PhD in Theater from the University of Texas at Austin (emphasis in Performance as Public Practice), where they also earned doctoral certificates in Cultural Studies and Women’s and Gender Studies.
 Jaclyn is an active member of the American Society for Theatre Research (ASTR), the Association for Theater in Higher Education (ATHE), Performance Studies International (PSi), and a former Page Fellow with Imagining America (IA).
 They live in Portland, Oregon.

 Finalist, Lambda Literary Award (LGBTQ Studies), 2018